deeplearning4j/deeplearning4j/eigenvector.md

 ![Alt text](../img/mean.png)

-*Standard deviation* is the square root of the average square distance of data points to the mean.
+*Standard deviation*, as fun as that sounds, is simply the square root of the average square distance of data points to the mean.
 In the equation below, the numerator contains the sum of the differences between each datapoint and the mean, and the denominator is simply the number of data points (minus one), producing the average distance.

 ![Alt text](../img/standard_deviation.png)